-Blessed with a stunning location on the Adriatic Sea, Dubrovnik is surrounded by rewarding day trip destinations.
-Just offshore, wooded islands punctuate the clear waters, with sleepy villages; calm, pebbly beaches; and time-worn monasteries and churches.
-Sailing trips are a popular way to explore these beautiful islands.
-Along the coast, red-roofed villas cascade down hillsides in picturesque towns such as Cavtat, and foodies will love the Peljesac Peninsula, with its patchwork of farms and succulent shellfish and oysters.
-Be sure to bring your passport; Dubrovnik is just a short drive away from the diminutive country of Montenegro, where you can soak up the hypnotic beauty of its tiny villages and hike amid pine-covered mountain peaks.
-And for history and culture vultures, Mostar in Bosnia Herzegovina outshines its battle-scarred past with its welcoming locals and picturesque old town on the banks of the Neretva River.
+Sailing trips are a popular way to explore the beautiful islands along the coast.
+Dubrovnik is also just a short drive away from the country of Montenegro, where you can soak up the beauty of its tiny villages and hike amid pine-covered mountain peaks.
+And for history and culture, Mostar, in Bosnia Herzegovina, outshines its battle-scarred past with friendly locals and a pretty old town on the banks of the Neretva River.

 About 25 kilometers from Mostar, the town of Međugorje is a popular stop for Catholic pilgrims.
 Most people come here to visit Apparition Hill, the site where six local children first claimed to see a vision of the Blessed Virgin Mary on June 24, 1981.
 Since this date, these same six people, now adults, have reported many more sightings, and others claim to have witnessed supernatural phenomena.